-Additionally, in case you do give or get anything (be it a gift or sustenance during dinner) reliably use two hands to show respect!
+Additionally, if you do give or get anything (be it a gift or sustenance during dinner), reliably use two hands to show respect!
 In South Korea, it’s illegal for tattoo artists to practice their work, and only licensed medical doctors are legally allowed to ink people.
-But a lot of locals will tell you that this law isn’t enforced too heavily, so you can get a tattoo pretty easily.
-Still, people with tattoos are treated differently, so you may wanna cover yours up if you plan a trip.
-That’s especially the case if you’re wanting to work or do business in Korea.
+But many locals will tell you that this law isn’t enforced too heavily, so you can get a tattoo pretty quickly.
+Still, people with tattoos are treated differently, so you may want to cover yours up if you plan a trip.
+That’s especially the case if you’re going to work or do business in Korea.
 It’s best to keep the tats under wraps.

 7:Don’t Wear Plunging Necklines and Strange Things In South Korea

-Various East Asian countries couldn’t care less for tattoos, and they’ve even made sense of how to encode this into their laws.“You do you, and wear what you want!” seems to be the general motto.
-But South Korea has a pretty interesting attitude when it comes to what’s considered too revealing or not.
-For instance, a plunging neckline is considered too open among Koreans, strange things quotes, and is not suitable for wearing in public.
-A huge amount of women there will hold fast to high neck territories or wear layers under low profile beat just to rule for the alert.
+Various East Asian countries couldn’t care less for tattoos, and they’ve even made sense of how to encode this into their laws.
+“You do you, and wear what you want!” seems to be the general motto.
+But South Korea has a pretty exciting attitude when it comes to what’s considered too revealing or not.
+For instance, a plunging neckline is deemed open among Koreans, strange things quotes, and is not suitable for the public.
+Many women there will hold fast to high neck territories or wear layers under low profile beat to rule for the alert.
 However, the attitude towards miniskirts is drastically different!
-They’re not only acceptable but are also considered really fashionable.
+They’re not only acceptable but are also considered fashionable.
 You’ll see a lot of young women wearing very short skirts in South Korea, and everybody’s ok with it!
 Oh-kay.

 8:Don’t make too much eye contact

-I’m sure you, like a lot of people, have been taught that making eye contact with someone you’re speaking to is a sign of politeness.
+Like many people, I’m sure you have been taught that making eye contact with someone you’re speaking to is a sign of politeness.
 It shows that you’re listening attentively and are confident in what you’re saying when it’s your turn to speak.
 But in Korea, keeping eye contact is (pardon my pun) looked down upon because it’s considered too bold.
-It’s especially important to avoid looking directly into someone’s eyes if they’re older than you or they have a higher position (like your boss).
+It’s essential to avoid looking directly into someone’s eyes if they’re older than you or have a higher position (like your boss).
 And that’s because maintaining eye contact is your way of saying that you’re on the same level as someone.
-That’d be an extremely rude move in this case!.
+That’d be an insulting move in this case!.

 9:Be Careful When Taking Photos In Public

 If you’re out and about in the streets of Seoul (or anywhere in the country for that matter), never take photographs with strangers in the frame.
-It might land you a fine or a night spent at the police station trying to prove that your intentions weren’t malevolent or crude.
-The strictest part of the law is that you can’t publish pictures of strangers (that includes on social media!), but, still, a lot of Koreans are just uncomfortable with people randomly snapping a pic of them without their knowing.
+It might land you a fine or a night spent at the police station trying to prove that your intentions weren’t evil or crude.
+The strictest part of the law is that you can’t publish pictures of strangers (including social media!).
+However, many Koreans are still uncomfortable with people randomly snapping a pic of them without their knowing.
 Additionally, it looks good, genuinely, to the degree security is concerned!
-You can always just be civilized and ask for permission before taking someone’s picture!
+You can always be civilized and ask for permission before taking someone’s picture!

 10:Don’t Get Into Arguments.